Last updated 2 September 2019

 A scanning, general, personal or accommodation search can be ordered by the general manager or an officer if they suspect a person has something that risks security and good order of the prison.
 This very broad power cannot be exercised for an improper purpose such as punishment or sexual harassment.
 The general search power includes the power to search anything in the possession of a person in prison.

 The chief executive of Queensland Corrective Services (QCS) is authorised to issue directions to a corrective services officer in relation to strip searching, including the times and/or manner in which prisoners are to be strip searched.
 The general manager must order strip searches in accordance with the directions.
+These directions differ depending on security classification of the person in prison and the prison itself.

 In addition to these directions, the general manager may order a strip search to be conducted if they consider that it is necessary for the security and good order of the facility or necessary for the safe custody and welfare of prisoners at the facility.
-The discretion to require such a search must be exercised lawfully and may be subject to scrutiny by the Ombudsman’s office or by judicial review.
+The discretion to require such a search must be exercised lawfully and may be subject to scrutiny by the ombudsman’s office or by judicial review.

 A strip search can only be carried out by an officer of the same gender as the prisoner and must be conducted by at least two officers.
 The Corrective Services Act 2006 (Qld) (Corrective Services Act) also provides that officers must ensure that the way in which the person is searched causes minimal embarrassment, and it must carried out as quickly as possible and allow them to dress as soon as the search is finished.